Accurate mean-field equation for voter model dynamics on scale-free networks: The modified mean-field equation

-Computing the factor $\ifac^*$ by solving~\eqref{eq:optimal_alpha} can be computationally demanding as many simulations may be required to estimate the weighted shares trajectory $\wsh(t)$, $t \in [0,T]$.
-However, $\ifac^*$ can be calculated efficiently using only the steady-state weighted shares $\wsh_\infty$, which can be obtained from a single (sufficiently long) simulation started from an arbitrary initial state.
+the factor $\ifac^*$ can be calculated efficiently using only the steady-state weighted shares $\wshv_\infty=(\wsh_{\infty,a})_{a\in [M]}$, which can be obtained from a single (sufficiently long) simulation started from an arbitrary initial state.
 Consider that in the steady-state of the mMFE \eqref{eq:modified_mfe} it is